 The modern digital transformation of the utility industry might run on data.
 Too often, there is excessive redundancy in the data collection process.
 Antiquated protocols mandate workers gather the same data repeatedly for input in various data management systems.
 Such procedures keep workers away from the real job of attending to assets and increase frustration.
 Many companies still rely on pen and paper, which is also not the most reliable method of data-keeping.
 As a result, workers must transfer data from one format to another.
 This wastes time and increases the potential of introducing errors.

 Data challenges in the utility industry also manifest in other ways.
 With digital transformation in place, sometimes companies end up drowning in too much data from too many assets.
-It isn’t easy to know which data to focus on and what they are telling us.
+It isn’t easy to know which data to focus on and what they tell us.
 Centralized asset management systems and digitized information help make sense of the data gathered.
 Mobile devices are critical in accessing the correct data at the right time.
 This makes field service workers decide efficiently and get broken assets back on the grid faster.

 As the situation on the field changes rapidly, it is essential to have consistent and accessible communication between the onsite worker and the dispatch or home office.
 Too often, each person is working with a different set of information leading to confusion and delays in asset management.
 When workers use rugged mobile devices with the appropriate enterprise asset management (EAM) and enterprise resource planning (ERP) software, everyone is on the same page and has access to information in real-time.
-The bonus of having real-time data is that it helps deliver better customer service.
+The bonus of having real-time data helps deliver better customer service.
 Customers can be seamlessly updated about the status of repairs.

 The unpredictability of extreme weather and natural disasters can lead to downed assets simply by cutting off access to assets for extended periods.
 These problems lead to increased reactive maintenance and responses by field workers.
 At the same time, worker safety is paramount.
 Dispatch and workers must balance the need to get utilities back up and running with safety and access challenges.

 Digital transformation is helping utilities stay ahead of the curve with predictive maintenance of assets that might be about to fail.
-This allows the workforce to stay on top of emerging problems before they become worse.
+This allows the workforce to stay on top of emerging problems before they worsen.
 Mobile devices likewise play a critical role in accessing data and the correct information while on the road.

 The utilities industry is facing many complex challenges.
 Mobile devices help workers address these challenges efficiently.
 Rugged mobile devices also facilitate all kinds of work in utilities: vegetation mapping and management, smart water reading, surveying, and GIS tasks.
 These jobs, too, have common pain points mobile devices can address well.